Back to all posts

 Like any advanced modality, Ashiatsu requires a strong focus on safety for both you and your client.
 A core part of your training will center on using the essential equipment correctly.
 This includes the overhead bar system, which you’ll use for balance and to moderate the amount of pressure you apply.
 You’ll also need a high-quality, structurally sound massage table that can handle the additional weight and dynamic movement.
 Reputable training programs emphasize strict equipment standards and safety protocols to minimize risk.
 You’ll learn proper body mechanics, how to safely get on and off the table, and how to communicate with your client to ensure they are comfortable throughout the session.

-Find the Best Ashiatsu Training on the Gulf Coast
+Where to Find Ashiatsu Training on the Gulf Coast

 Choosing where to get your Ashiatsu certification is a big decision that will shape your practice for years to come.
 The Gulf Coast has a few different options, each with its own approach to teaching this incredible modality.
 Whether you prefer an immersive, hands-on workshop or a self-paced online course, it’s important to find a program that matches your learning style and career goals.
 The right training will not only teach you the techniques but also give you the confidence to apply them safely and effectively, helping you build a thriving practice and provide amazing results for your clients.
 Let’s look at what makes the training at NOLA Bliss unique and how it compares to other programs in the region.